openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

 - The main caveat for using this binding is to keep in mind that the web server in the thermostat is very slow.
 Do not over load it with excessive amounts of simultaneous commands.
 - When changing the thermostat mode, the current temperature set point is cleared and a refresh of the thermostat data is done to get the new mode's set point.
 - Since retrieving the thermostat's data is the slowest operation, it will take several seconds after changing the mode before the new set point is displayed.
-- Clock sync will not occur if `override` flag is on (i.e. the program setpoint has been manually overridden) because syncing time will reset the temperature back to the program setpoint.
+- Clock sync will not occur while the `override` flag is on (i.e. the program setpoint has been manually overridden) because syncing time will reset the temperature back to the program setpoint.
 - The `override` flag is not reported correctly on older thermostat versions (i.e. /tstat/model reports v1.09)
 - The 'Program Mode' command is untested and according to the published API is only available on a CT80 Rev B.
 - Humidity information is available only when using a CT80 thermostat.